PurpleI2P/i2pd_docs_en/docs/tutorials/Monero.md

 Connect your Monero wallet to a remote monero node on i2p
 =========================================================

+### One thing before we start, I AM NOT LIABLE FOR ANY LOST OF MONERO, ALWAYS REMEMBER TO BACKUP YOUR KEYS

 In this tutorial I will show you how to configure your Monero wallet for i2p.
 This guide also works for selfhosted nodes (be it will a few changes of ip's), but for this tutorial I will stick to remote nodes.